 Marvel At Kotor’s History Through Its Palaces

-All located within Kotor’s walled Old Town are four examples of varying styles of architecture.
+All located within Kotor’s walled Old Town are four palaces of varying styles of architecture.

 When visiting the Pima Palace you will see influences of both the Renaissance and Baroque styles of architecture.
 This palace is from the sixteenth century.

-Bizanti Palace in Old Town dates back to the seventeenth century.
+Bizanti Palace dates back to the seventeenth century.